|

 a type (or foreshadowing) of Messiah traces all the way back to the first

-Messianic prophecy of the Bible, in Gen. 3:16 (“And I will put enmity between
+Messianic prophecy of the Bible, in Gen. 3:16 (And I will put enmity between

 you [the serpent*] and the woman, and between your seed and her seed; he will bruise

-you on the head, and you will bruise him on the heel”).
-This theme is picked up again in Revelation
+you on the head, and you will bruise him on the heel

 12:4, where a great red dragon tries to devour the woman’s child, Jesus (see